maxtenenbaum/deku_ephys/README.md

 1. Ensure that you have Python installed

 2. Create and activate a virtual environment (optional but recommended):
-'''
+'''bash
 python -m venv venv
 source venv/bin/activate  # On Windows use `venv\Scripts\activate`
 '''
 3. Install the required packages
+'''bash
-''' pip install -r requirements.txt'''
+pip install -r requirements.txt
+'''